 With content written and ready to be published, there’s still a visual element you need to consider: Images.
 Images are a key component to modern blog pieces.
 While they are not technically a requirement, they do a lot of good work for your pieces.
 Choosing the right featured image can captivate your audience and pull them into your article.
 Adding images to longer content can help break it up visually and increase reader engagement.
 These are all things you need to consider when putting a blog post together in the first place.

 Careful use of images can enhance a blog post well beyond its written content.
 When putting together longer articles, consider what visual aids you can use to help convey your message to your readers.
 On the other side of this, the wrong image can distract your readers or push them away from your content; make sure you’re considering how your images can be perceived.
 As a rule of thumb, be sure to use images that are relevant and informative so your readers get a full, cohesive experience.

 Now that you know some basic strategies to make your blog better, you need to make it a reality.
 Start planning your content schedule and start writing your first blog post!
 If you don’t already have a blog in place on your site, don’t worry, we can help.
-Ameicaneagle.com can help you get a WordPress blog built with all the bells and whistles.
+Ameicaneagle.com is an expert at enterprise WordPress blogging and can help you build a blog complete with all the bells and whistles.
 Contact us and see how we can help you today!